 2. Easy Outing: Kapalua Coastal Trail

 Get fantastic oceanside views without a difficult climb.
 This 3.5-mile hike (out and back) remains mostly flat.
 You’ll be walking on half boardwalk, half lava-rock.
-It wraps around the western coast of Maui, featuring views of beaches, rugged coast and some of the island’s most jaw-dropping resorts and homes.
+It wraps around the western coast of Maui, featuring views of beaches, rugged coast, and some of the island’s most jaw-dropping resorts and homes.

 3. Chasing Waterfalls: Pipiwai Trail

 This hike is consistently reviewed as one of the best in eastern Maui.
 As you wind your way through 3.6 miles of trail, you’ll climb up (an elevation of about 800 feet) through greenery and along flowing water.
 The trail ends near Waimoku Falls where water gushes down about 200 feet.
 When you’re done hiking, cool off with a swim in the natural Pools of Oheo.
 This area is currently closed — check the Haleakala National Park website for updates.

 4. Swim and Hike: Twin Falls

 If you like switching things up with multiple activities, trek to Twin Falls, where you’ll be swimming and hiking.
 The hike itself is only one mile, but along the way you’ll be able to swim in natural pools and even underneath waterfalls.
 Twin Falls is currently closed to the public due to the COVID-19 pandemic — check the website for updates.

 5. For the Culture: Hoapili Trail